thbom001/MET/bom_notes/albers.md

 export MET_GRIB2C=${HOME}/miniconda3/envs/met
 ```

 Now we can compile and install the MET code.
-There is no particulary
+The directory to use to checkout
-restriction on the directory to checkout and install the code in
+and install the code in (`area_to_install_MET`) can be anything convenient for
-(`area_to_install_MET`):
+the user:

 ```
 cd area_to_install_MET